jbittel/django-mama-cas/docs/settings.rst

    .. note::

       This setting is intended for use with Django 1.4.
-In Django 1.5 and later, the recommended method for storing custom profile information is through a `custom User model`_.
+In Django 1.5 and later, the built-in mechanisms for accessing user profile data have been deprecated.

 .. attribute:: MAMA_CAS_ATTRIBUTE_FORMAT